Jean-Louis Gassée: 1980s: Apple Computer

 In 1981, Gassée became Director of European Operations at Apple Computer.
 In 1985, after learning of Steve Jobs's plan to oust CEO John Sculley over Memorial Day weekend while Sculley was in China, Gassée preemptively informed the board of directors, which eventually led to Jobs leaving Apple.

 Later, Sculley personally appointed Gassée to Jobs's old position as head of Macintosh development.
+Gassée's strategy opposed the "closed-off and non-customizable" approach of Jobs.
 Gassée introduced several Macintosh products on-stage in the late 1980s including the Macintosh Portable in 1989, and also the Macintosh IIfx.
 In his product introductions, he was often very comical.
 Gassée was less formal than many executives.
 He wore tailored suits when necessary, but he often addressed employees wearing a black (lambskin) leather jacket and a single diamond-stud earring.

 When the idea of licensing the Mac OS for other companies use was brought up by various members of Apple, Jean-Louis refused to give in to the idea, maintaining that the Macintosh was more powerful than any other computer at the present, and had a superior architectural roadmap for future expansion than any other computer.
 Although many of the companies were interested (such as AT&T, for the use of the OS in their own equipment—they were so interested in this idea that the then-CEO of AT&T made a personal phone call to Sculley), Gassée would have none of it, and so the idea of licensing the Mac OS was shelved.

 In the mid-1980s, Gassée started the skunkworks project to create what eventually became the Newton MessagePad.